Of all the options for managing our digital images, which one offers the best online photo storage?

 Also, the mobile app for Flickr can automatically upload pictures from your phone (though its interface is a bit simplistic compared to some other options).

 Free Version: 1000 photo limit, ad-supported, no statistics for photos.

 Paid Version: $59.99/year, unlimited photo/video uploads, no ads, advanced statistics, desktop app for automatic photo backup.

 Pros: Easy to use for casual photographers.
 Rich set of tools for power users.
 No ads or storage quotas for Pro members.
 Photos are uploaded at full resolution with no compression.

 Cons: Some interface elements are very outdated.
 RAW files are not supported, which limits Flickr’s appeal for professional photographers.

 For five years, Google Photos reigned supreme as the go-to place for over a billion users to upload their images.
-Unfortunately, starting in mid-2021, a 15 GB limit will be imposed on new files added to free accounts.
+Unfortunately, starting in mid-2021, a 15 GB limit was imposed on new files added to free accounts.

 But just because Google will start charging users who exceed 15 GB of storage doesn’t mean it is no longer a great option for people looking for online photo storage.

 Unlike Flickr, Google Photos is built for mobile.
 The Google Photos app uploads your images automatically, where they are sorted, tagged, and automatically analyzed by Google’s AI-driven software.
 Some users find this to be a bit invasive, but Google has said that this data remains private and is not used for advertising.
 The app also contains a surprisingly in-depth photo editor that also uses AI to enhance your images and suggest edits.

 Google Photos has powerful built-in sharing features that let you set up shared albums and galleries and allow multiple people to contribute to a single album.
 This works great for parties or events where everyone is taking photos; the files can be instantly shared among attendees.